riobah/HIP/0000-terrain-intersection-classifier-in-the-poc-pipeline.md

 [summary]: #summary

-Beacons and data sent over the IOT network do not propagate through significant terrain, such as mountains, or hills.
-Signals are generally only received if there is a clear line of sight between the transmitter and the receiver.
-This proposal adds a step to the Helium Proof of Coverage (PoC) pipeline to verify the line of sight between the asserted locations of hotspots and their witnesses.
-The witness reports will be marked as *invalid* if the line of sight is blocked and successful radio communication is unlikely between the beaconer and the witness.
+Beacon signals and data transmissions over the IoT network face significant propagation challenges across complex terrains, such as mountains or hills.
+Typically, effective signal reception occurs primarily when there's an unobstructed line of sight (LoS) between the transmitting and receiving devices.
+To enhance the integrity and reliability of the Helium Network's Proof of Coverage (PoC) process, this proposal introduces an additional verification step.
+This step aims to authenticate the line of sight between the declared locations of hotspots and their corresponding witnesses.
+Under this proposed mechanism, witness reports will be evaluated for LoS obstructions.
+Reports indicating a blocked LoS, which renders successful radio communication between the beaconer and the witness improbable, will be classified as *invalid*.
+This initiative is designed to improve network validation processes, ensuring that the PoC accurately reflects the physical and operational realities of radio communication.

 ## Motivation

 [motivation]: #motivation

-On January 13, 2022, the community [approved](https://github.com/helium/HIP/blob/main/0040-validator-denylist.md) that Nova Labs would be allowed to operate and enforce a [deny list](https://docs.helium.com/iot/denylist) to handle widespread abuse of the Helium Proof of Coverage (PoC) system.
-On [August](https://docs.helium.com/devblog/2023/08/07/denylist-evolution/) and [September](https://docs.helium.com/devblog/2023/09/14/denylist-refine/) of 2023, the deny list process is improved to have automated classifiers analyzing the PoC data to detect abusers.
+On January 13, 2022, the Helium community [approved](https://github.com/helium/HIP/blob/main/0040-validator-denylist.md) a proposal allowing Nova Labs to operate and enforce a [deny list](https://docs.helium.com/iot/denylist) aimed at addressing widespread abuse within the Helium Proof of Coverage (PoC) system.
+Subsequent enhancements in [August](https://docs.helium.com/devblog/2023/08/07/denylist-evolution/) and [September](https://docs.helium.com/devblog/2023/09/14/denylist-refine/) of 2023 introduced automated classifiers to the deny list process, analyzing PoC data to efficiently identify and mitigate abuse.

-One of the classifiers used is the *Terrain Intersection Classifier*, which use the NASA Shuttle Radar Topography Mission (SRTM) [data](https://www2.jpl.nasa.gov/srtm/) and the hotspots' asserted location information to check the availability of clear line of sight (LoS).
-If the LoS is found to be blocked and successful radio communication is unlikely between the beaconer and the witness, the beaconer - witness pair is placed in the edge deny list, to mark their witness reports against each other as invalid with the reason of `denied_edge`.
+One component of this enhanced system is the *Terrain Intersection Classifier*.
+Utilizing [data from the NASA Shuttle Radar Topography Mission](https://www2.jpl.nasa.gov/srtm/) (SRTM) alongside hotspots' asserted location information, this classifier assesses the presence of an unobstructed line of sight (LoS).
+When an obstructed LoS is detected, suggesting improbable successful radio communication between the beaconer and witness, the involved pair is added to the edge deny list.
+Their witness reports are marked as invalid due to `denied_edge`.

-The algorithm has already proven it maturity and its implementation is optimized heavily by Nova, allowing it to be ran in the PoC pipeline.
-With this proposal, this algorithm having a major impact on the PoC process will be moved to the PoC pipeline permanently, taking it into the regular governance model of Helium network.
+Having demonstrated its effectiveness and after significant refinement by Nova Labs, this algorithm is ready for deployment in the PoC pipeline.
+The essence of this proposal is to formalize its role within the Helium network by ensuring its permanent place in the PoC process, aligning it with the network's governance protocols.

-While mostly automated, the deny list is still a weekly process governed by human review.
-This change will enable the process run fully automatically too.
+While the deny list process currently incorporates a blend of automation and weekly human reviews, this change proposes a shift towards full automation.
+Such a transition would streamline operations and have the PoC accurately reflects real-world communication capabilities.

 ## Stakeholders

 [stakeholders]: #stakeholders

-Hotspots owners, in particular those which already have denied edges with the `terrain_intersection` reason will be impacted by this proposal.
-There will be no change in terms of their rewards.
-The only change will be the reason of the invalid witness reports.
-Instead of `denied_edge`, the reason will be `terrain_intersection`.
+This proposal directly affects hotspot owners, especially those whose connections have previously been marked with denied edges due to `terrain_intersection`.
+It's important to note that there will be no alterations to their reward structure; the financial incentives remain unchanged.
+The sole modification introduced by this proposal pertains to the classification of invalid witness reports.
+Rather than being labeled as `denied_edge`, these instances will now be identified specifically by the `terrain_intersection` reason.
+This adjustment aims to provide greater transparency and specificity regarding the cause of denied witness interactions.

 ## Detailed Explanation